-Community drinking water in the U.S. is some of the safest water in the world because there are local water operators whose job it is to maintain water quality.
+Community drinking water in the United States is some of the safest water in the world because there are local water operators whose jobs are to maintain water quality.
 So, there is no health benefit to buying and drinking bottled water, and tap water is cheaper, too.
 If families prefer the taste of bottled water, advise them to look for fluoridated bottled water.